-It is possible to claim compensation against an employer for psychiatric illness brought on by stress at work.
+It is possible for work stress solicitors to claim compensation against an employer for psychiatric illness.
 Psychiatric injury compensation claims must fit in exactly with a number of parameters laid down by the courts.
 Basically to be held liable an employer must have been aware that a particular employee was vulnerable and that employee must have been placed in an environment that could reasonably be anticipated to cause that employee mental illness without regard to the risks posed.
 Most large employers now have systems in place to identify vulnerable individuals and have safety nets in place together with counselling schemes that should be sufficient to ensure that they are not held liable.

 Management or employers are legally liable to the employee when conditions in the workplace cause undue stress, which results in injuries and loss.
 Management or an employer may be responsible for legal wrongs that can include the following: